Rishita-23/Spotify-analysis/README.md

 group by 1
 order by 2 desc;
 ```
-7.Find the top 5 tracks with the highest energy values.
+7. Find the top 5 tracks with the highest energy values.
 ```sql
 select
 	track,